Entering the tropical paradise of Bocas del Toro is an experience far removed from life in Panama City.

-In the words of one expat: “After 14 years of living here, we have watched the area develop tremendously from a surfer and backpacker destination to one of the most desirable retirement areas in the country.
-The beauty of these islands is unbelievable and the weather is perfect.”
+One expat explained: “After 14 years of living here, we’ve watched the area develop tremendously from a surfer and backpacker destination to one of the most desirable retirement areas in the country.
+The beauty of these islands is unbelievable, and the weather is perfect.”

-A small airport on Isla Colón offers flights to and from David, Panama City, and nearby Costa Rica.
-An overland route by bus across the border to Costa Rica is also an option, but some red tape and paperwork is involved.
+There’s also a small airport on Isla Colón with flights to and from David, Panama City (about one hour away), and nearby Costa Rica.
+An overland route by bus across the border to Costa Rica is an option, too, but will involve more red tape.

-Accommodation in Bocas runs the spectrum from short-term hostels to long-term apartments, condos, and houses for rent.
-From stark basics to beach-front luxury, Bocas del Toro has it all.
-Long-term rentals run from US$500 per month to much higher according to size, quality, and location.
+Housing in Bocas runs the spectrum from short-term hostels to long-term apartments, condos, and houses for rent.
+From stark basics to beachfront luxury, Bocas del Toro has it all.
+Long-term rentals start from US$500 per month—increasing in price according to size, quality, and location.

 - Building lots, no services: US$10,000;

-- Building containing seven small, one-bedroom condos in Bocas Town, furnished, secure, with ocean views (and revenues of up to US$3,600 per month): US$399,000;
+- Building containing seven one-bed condos in Bocas Town, furnished, ocean views, secure, potential rental income of US$3,600 per month: US$399,000;

-Tropical vegetation, indescribable views, fauna indigenous to this particular corner of the world, the incomparable Caribbean Sea, and the combination of races living in harmony will astound you, mesmerize you, and draw you in.
+Bocas’ tropical vegetation, indescribable views, natural fauna indigenous to this particular corner of the world, the incomparable Caribbean Sea, and the combination of races living in harmony will astound you, mesmerize you, and draw you in.

-Whether you are seeking a new and unique lifestyle for your family, or if this is your idea of the ultimate retirement, go with it.
-Embrace it.
-Live life as it was meant to be lived in your golden years.
+Whether you’re seeking a new and unique lifestyle for your family or this fits with your idea of the ultimate retirement, Bocas awaits.